Eyebrow Background Glow

 What This Enables

-AG-UI establishes a consistent contract between agents and interfaces, eliminating custom WebSocket formats and text parsing hacks.
+AG-UI establishes a consistent contract between agents and interfaces, eliminating the need for custom WebSocket formats and text-parsing hacks.
 With this unified protocol:

 • Components become interchangeable: Use CopilotKit's React components with any AG-UI source